andreabolzoni/call-for-participants/index.md

 # STUDY TITLE

-Timbre-based music interactive system: investigating the impact of modelling and variation of timbre-related features in human-machine interaction.
+Timbre-based music interactive system: investigating the impact of modelling and variation of timbre-related features in human-machine interaction.<br/><br/>

 # CONTACT DETAILS